annashres/CustomerBot/README.md

 3. Copy the contents of the `.env.defaults` file into the `.env` file.

 4. Modify the `.env` file to add the following: `NODE_ENV = development`.
 This sets up your local machine as a dev environment.
+You can additionally add database connection info to this file to have the bot save feedback to a database.

 5. Run `npm install` in the bot directory to install required dependencies.